parsasamandi/MofidSanat/readme.md

 ## About this

-This project was coded on April for a rhetorical teacher.
-I have worked hard to be the best version of myself and optimized every single line of code to look simpler and more comfortable. my cooperation with a frontend developer helped me have a better aspect of team work which was a sensational experience.
+This project was coded on January for Pouya Samandi.
+I have worked hard to be the best version of myself and optimized every single line of code to look simpler and more comfortable.
+This was my first experience of freelancary work and helped me have a better aspect of commercial work.
+I have been trying to improve it any time I find a new optmized way.

 - Simple
 - Fast
 - Optimized
 - Nice user interface

-Sara Rajabi is accessible, powerful, and provides an easy tool to CRUD.
+This is accessible, powerful, and provides an easy tool to CRUD.

 ## Contributing